izxxr/luster/README.md

 ## Features
 - Modern and easy to use interface
+- Fully typed and compatible with most type checkers
-- Supports both bots and users API
+- Supports operations with both bots and users API
-- Provides full control over low level API
+- Provides maximum control over the low level API
-- Up-to-date type definitions for Revolt API
+- Type definitions for Revolt API

 ## Installation
 You can install this library using the Python's traditional package manager, `pip`.